roysubs/custom_bash/README.md

 To use **Ctrl+Shift+C / Ctrl+Shift+V** for Copy/Paste operations in the console, need to enable the "Use Ctrl+Shift+C/V as Copy/Paste" option in the Console “Options” properties page (done this way to ensure not breaking any existing behaviors).

 **Explorer**
-From Windows, note the "LxRunOffline" item that is installed by WSL for when you right-click on a folder in Explorer, this will let you open a bash shell at that folder location with the chosen distro.
+If `choco install lxrunoffline` is installed, from Windows Explorer, note the "LxRunOffline" right-click item to let you open a bash shell at that folder location with the chosen distro.
 From inside a WSL shell, to [open the current folder in Windows Explorer](https://superuser.com/questions/1338991/how-to-open-windows-explorer-from-current-working-directory-of-wsl-shell#1385493), use `explorer.exe .`

 **Running any Windows Executable from WSL Linux**